kajacx/wasm-bridge/docs/CM/my_first_component.md

 # My first component

-Here is a simple example on how to define a WIT world, implement it in a Rust plugin, and call it from Rust runtime on desktop and on the web using the same source code.
+Here is a simple example on how to define a WIT world, implement it in Rust guest (plugin), and call it from Rust runtime on desktop and on the web using the same source code.

 ## Full minimal example